Bill Zapalac: Professional Athletic career

-Zapalac was a 4th round selection (84th overall pick) in the 1971 NFL Draft by the New York Jets.
+Zapalac was a 4th round selection (84th overall pick) in the 1971 NFL draft by the New York Jets.
 He played for three years with the Jets (1971–1973).

-Professional Career
+Professional career

 Since retiring from football, Bill has worked in the construction industry since 1974.
-For the past 27 years he has been president of Zapalac/Reed Construction in Austin, Texas.
+For the past 28 years he has been president of Zapalac/Reed Construction in Austin, Texas.
+University of Texas 2023 Distinguished Alumni of Civil, Architectural, Environmental Engineering department.